AdobeDocs/workfront.en/help/classic/workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md

 * Emails
 * Mobile Apps

-### Areas of Workfront that do not reflect the customized object names
+### Areas of Workfront that do not reflect the customized object names {#areas-of-workfront-that-do-not-reflect-the-customized-object-names}

 The following areas do not show the updated name of the objects: